astelvida/gif-term/readme.md

 Default: `true`

 Doesn't log the gif on the terminal.
 Useful if you only need the the gif image string.

+*Bonus! - a cool cat sticker is displayed while loading the gif*

 ## Docs